yashdivecha/Machine-Learning/Bias And Variance Dilemma/README.txt

 On running the program, automatically "Rplots.pdf" will be created which contains the necessary graphs.
 -----------------------------------------------------------------------------------------------------------------------------------

-Some Observations.
+Solution:

+(a) Rplots.pdf is the output file with the five polynomial fits in a separate figure

-(a) Plotted bias, variance, and error for polynomials of order 1 to 5
+(b) Plotted bias, variance, and error for polynomials of order 1 to 5

-(b) As the order increases,
+(c) As the order increases,
 1. VARIANCE increases
 2. BIAS decreases.